 Strawberry Upside-Down Cake is a delicious twist on a classic, showcasing fresh strawberries in place of pineapple for an easy spring or summer dessert recipe!

 Strawberry season has arrived!
-And whether your part of the world is experiencing warm temps and sunny skies or bizarre and disheartening April blizzards (boooo?), this Strawberry Upside-Down Cake is just the easy, scrumptious dessert recipe to get you thinking spring.
+And this Strawberry Upside-Down Cake is just the easy, scrumptious dessert recipe to get you thinking spring (and summer)!

 Are you a fan of upside-down cake?
 Pineapple Upside-Down Cake has always been one of my favorites.
 But since there are already approximately one bazillion recipes out there for that quintessential summer dessert, I enjoy putting different, fruity spins on the classic.

 That means that today, I'm sharing this lovely, delectable Strawberry Upside-Down Cake!
 Isn't she purty?